 There are numerous types of exercise recommended for back pain, such as:

 - Daily activities like gardening and housecleaning;

 - Low-impact aerobics.

 The foods we eat are more than just sources of energy.
-Every vitamin, every mineral found in our daily food is used by the body in huge numbers of far-reaching reactions and to non-stop manufacture muscles, bones, lubricating fluids and nerves.
+Every vitamin and mineral found in our daily food is used by the body in huge numbers of far-reaching reactions and to non-stop manufacture muscles, bones, lubricating fluids, and nerves.

 Sit in car seats or chairs with correct lumbar support.

 Acupuncture can play an essential role in the prevention, reduction, or elimination of back pain by reducing recovery time and preventing a chronic condition from developing.